Written by Healogics Chief Medical Officer, Dr. William Ennis.

 Patients Seen As Scheduled Have the Highest Healing Rates1,2

 We found that those patients who were seen frequently throughout their treatment course had the highest wound healing outcomes.
 Additionally, as average time between visits increased, healing decreased.

 Frequent visits allow healthcare providers to quickly find and solve any disruptions to healing that may cause the wound to worsen.
 It is extremely dangerous if a wound becomes infected and often leads to hospitalization.
 Frequent wound care visits help providers find and treat infections without delay.

 Proper wound cleaning and dressing is also important to preventing infections.
-When patients are seen weekly, providers can make sure the patient has access to the right wound care supplies and is able to clean and wrap their wound correctly between visits.
+When patients are seen frequently, providers can make sure the patient has access to the right wound care supplies and is able to clean and wrap their wound correctly between visits.

 What’s even more interesting is that additional research suggests visit frequency also provides other positive mechanisms on wound healing, including reduced social isolation and increased support.

 Following your doctor’s orders is always good advice, but when it comes to wound healing it is essential.
 Please take time to make your health a priority during the busy holiday season!

 Carter MJ, Fife CE.
 Clinic visit frequency in wound care matters: data from the US wound registry.
 J Wound Care.
 2017;26(Sup1):S4-S10